Can I Change My Realtor After Signing a Contract?

 There are a few steps you will need to take if you want to move forward with changing real estate agents.

 These actions will ensure your intentions are clear and the relationship ends professionally.
-Here’s how to fire your Realtor and end your agreement early.
+Here’s how to fire your Realtor and end your agreement early, including how to cancel a buyer’s agreement in a way that protects your interests.

 Communicate with Your Current Agent

 It’s important to treat your Realtor like any employer treats an employee or contractor.
+Open and honest communication with your real estate agent can often resolve misunderstandings and lead to a more productive working relationship.
 It’s unprofessional to fire them out of the blue without going over any issues you have first.
-Even if you want to change agents, have an honest conversation with your Realtor first review highlight your concerns.
-List concrete issues and identify ways for your agent to improve.
+Even if you want to change agents, have an honest conversation with your Realtor first and review your concerns to foster a better working relationship.
+List concrete issues and identify ways for your agent to improve their service.

 After you have this talk, give your Realtor time to improve.
+Honest feedback and respectful communication can lead to better service.
 They may be doing their best but your goals were misaligned.
 If you notice improvements, you might not have to change Realtors after all.
 Also, be sure to highlight these actionable changes.

 Show your Realtor that you notice the effort they are putting into the sale and appreciate how they are working hard to get the job done.